working-group-two/engineering-blog/pages/blog/_posts/2020-02-20-Extending-Kubernetes-Static-IP-Routing.md

 system and thus cannot change.

 Features it needs to support
-- Reserve IP Address from Range
+- Reserve IP address from range
-- Attach IP Address to node running pod
+- Attach IP address to node running pod
-- Detach IP Address from node that is not running pod
+- Detach IP address from node that is not running pod
-- Move IP Addresses around in case of node failure
+- Move IP addresses around in case of node failure

 This feature list already shows some things we will not and most likely cannot support.
 For example autoscaling of replica sets will not work as an IP address is bound to a node with an assigned pod.
 There is a 1-1 association here.
-However it is still possible to use the self-healing features of Deployments in this case.
+However it is still possible to use the self-healing properties of Deployments in this case.

 When thinking about modelling this behaviour, we basically decided on the following approach:
 - Create a IP kind (for reserving the IP Address in the Range)
-- Use Annotations to attach the IP Address to a pod
+- Use annotations to attach the IP Address to a pod

-We also thought about creating StaticIPDeployment kind, but at the end decided against it, as we feared that the lifecycle management would be way more complicated if we needed to manage a Deployment instead of just controlling the assignment of an IP Address.
+We also thought about creating a StaticIPDeployment kind, but at the end decided against it, as we feared that the lifecycle management would be way more complicated if we needed to manage a deployment instead of just controlling the assignment of an IP Address.

-After all this is the first Operator we are going to write and didnt want to drown in complexity from day one.
+After all this is the first Operator we are going to write and didn't want to drown in complexity from day one.
 We would rather iterate and scrap everything after we tried it, then going too complex from the start.